-- Part Tree The Part Tree is used to view transactional history for a part and perform certain functions related to the part. - Setup Information This pane displays most of the information contained within the Part Detail form of the Part Setup. - Warehouse Information The Warehouse Information pane displays the current setup information, on-hand quantities, and total on-hand value of the part for the warehouse that is highlighted on the Part Menu Tree. - Active Pane When the Part Explorer is first opened, all open Purchase Orders and Repair Orders will be displayed in this pane.
+- 1. Part Tree- Is used to view transactional history for a part and perform certain functions related to the part. - 2.
+Part Setup Information- This pane displays most of the information contained within the Part Detail form of the Part Setup. - Warehouse Information- Information pane displays the current setup information, on-hand quantities, and total on-hand value of the part for the warehouse that is highlighted on the Part Menu Tree - 4.
+Active Pane When the Part Explorer is first opened, all open Purchase Orders and Repair Orders will be displayed in this pane.
 As you highlight an option on the Part Tree, the Active Pane will display the information available for the selected option.
 When certain Part Tree options are selected, you may drill down into the information displayed in the Active Pane such as Purchase Orders, Purchase Credits, Receipts, Repair Orders etc.